Igor Štohl

-Igor Štohl (born 27 September 1964) is a Slovak chess player who holds the titles of Grandmaster (GM) (1992), Slovak Chess Championship winner (1984).
+Igor Štohl (born 27 September 1964) is a Slovak chess player who holds the titles of Grandmaster and Slovak Chess Championship winner (1984).

 Biography

 Igor Štohl learned to play chess at the age of 10.
 In 1982, in Copenhagen he won silver medal in World Junior Chess Championship after winner Andrei Sokolov.
 Two years later Igor Štohl won Slovak Chess Championship.
 In 1990 in Manila he participated in the World Chess Championship Interzonal Tournament where he was ranked in 23rd place.

 Igor Štohl is winner of many international chess tournaments, including winning or sharing first place in Trnava (1983), Starý Smokovec (1986, 1988), Hradec Králové (1988), Vrnjačka Banja (1989), Dortmund Sparkassen Chess Meeting (1991), Paul Keres Memorial Tournament (Vancouver, 1993), Vinkovci (1995), Stavanger (1998).

 Igor Štohl played for Czechoslovakia and Slovakia in the Chess Olympiads: